Data Request Policy

-Slack receives requests from government agencies, users and other third parties to disclose data other than in the ordinary operation and provision of the Services.
-This Data Request Policy outlines Slack’s policies and procedures for responding to such requests for Customer Data.
-Any capitalised terms used in this Data Request Policy that are not defined will have the meaning set out in the Customer Terms of Service.
-In the event of any inconsistency between the provisions of this Data Request Policy and the Customer Terms of Service or written agreement with the Customer, as the case may be, the Customer Terms of Service or written agreement will prevail.
+Slack receives requests from government agencies, users, and other third parties to disclose data other than in the ordinary operation and provision of the Services.
+This Data Request Policy outlines Slack’s policies and procedures for responding to such formal requests for Customer Data.
+Any capitalized terms used in this Data Request Policy that are not defined will have the meaning set forth in the Customer Terms of Service.
+In the event of any inconsistency between the provisions of this Data Request Policy and the Customer Terms of Service or written agreement with Customer, as the case may be, the Customer Terms of Service or written agreement will control.

 Third parties seeking Customer Data should contact the Customer regarding such requests.
-The Customer controls the Customer Data and generally has the right to decide what to do with all Customer Data.
+The Customer controls the Customer Data and generally gets to decide what to do with all Customer Data.

-- All requests by government entities or parties involved in litigation seeking content data associated with Customers who are under contract with Slack Technologies Limited, an Irish company, should be sent to firstname.lastname@example.org.
+- All requests by governmental entities or parties involved in litigation seeking content data associated with Customers who are under contract with Slack Technologies Limited, an Irish Company, should be sent to firstname.lastname@example.org.
 These requests will be processed by personnel located in Dublin, Ireland.

-- All requests should include the following information: (a) the requesting party, (b) the relevant criminal or civil matter, and (c) a description of the specific Customer Data being requested, including the relevant Customer’s name and relevant Authorised User’s name (if applicable), Slack workspace URL and type of data sought.
+- All requests should include the following information: (a) the requesting party, (b) the relevant criminal or civil matter, and (c) a description of the specific Customer Data being requested, including the relevant Customer’s name and relevant Authorized User’s name (if applicable), Slack workspace url, and type of data sought.

-Unless Slack is prohibited from doing so or there is a clear indication of illegal conduct or risk of harm, Slack will notify the Customer of the request before disclosing any of the Customer’s Customer Data so that the Customer may seek legal remedies.
-If an Enterprise key management is the subject of a legal process request seeking content, the production could be encrypted (based on the Customer settings), and would also trigger an observable entry in the access log available to the Customer.
-If Slack is legally prohibited from notifying the Customer prior to disclosure, Slack will take reasonable steps to notify the Customer of the demand after the non-disclosure requirement expires.
-In addition, if Slack receives legal process subject to an indefinite non-disclosure requirement (including a US National Security Letter), Slack will challenge that non-disclosure requirement in court.
+Unless Slack is prohibited from doing so or there is a clear indication of illegal conduct or risk of harm, Slack will notify Customer of the request before disclosing any of Customer’s Customer Data so that the Customer may seek legal remedies.
+If an Enterprise Key Management is the subject of a legal process request seeking content, the production could be encrypted (based on the Customer settings), and would also trigger an observable entry in the access log available to the Customer.
+If Slack is legally prohibited from notifying the Customer prior to disclosure, Slack will take reasonable steps to notify the Customer of the demand after the nondisclosure requirement expires.
+In addition, if Slack receives legal process subject to an indefinite non-disclosure requirement (including a National Security Letter), Slack will challenge that non-disclosure requirement in court.